Christina Lake, British Columbia: Present day

 golf course architect Les Furber and it is the first course in Canada to offer the rare feature of black sand traps.

-The Trans Canada Trail and the historic Dewdney Trail and Kettle Valley Railroad Trail meet at Christina Lake, attracting hikers and tourists from around the world.
+The Trans Canada Trail and the historic Dewdney Trail and Kettle Valley Railroad Trail meet at Christina Lake, attracting bikers, hikers and tourists from around the world.

-The summer of 2011 saw the opening of the Christina Living Arts Centre designed by Studio 9 Architecture + Planning, which includes the town's visitor's centre as well as an art gallery.
+The summer of 2011 saw the opening of the Christina Living Arts Centre (now known simply as the Welcome Centre) designed by Studio 9 Architecture + Planning, which includes the town's visitor's centre as well as an art gallery.
 The centre was built to LEED standards.
 Accompanying the Centre is the district's first Solar Aquatics water treatment facility.

 Climate

 Texas Point Campground and other public access points

 There are four main public access points at Christina Lake.

 Texas Point is a campground in Christina Lake with a widely known and popular beach that includes cliffs that many residents and tourists scale and jump from.
 Christina Lake Provincial Park is the most used provincial park and is often busy.
 It has a big beach at the south end of the lake, as well as volleyball nets and picnic tables.
 The community boat ramps are located at English Point near the marina and Texas Point near the provincial campground.

 Another access point is at the Community Park and at the Living Arts Centre.
 The Living Arts Centre end has a beach beside the outflow of the lake and amid cottonwoods, and at the north end of the park, Sutherland Creek flows into the lake, with a sandy beach there as a result of the sand bar.

 Kingsley Beach is a public access point at LaValley Point, used by many people who stay at the hotels along Kingsley Road.
 The old Christina Lake Hotel and Dance Pavilion used to be located here.
 There are also the Provincial Park Campsites.
 There are many other public access points around the lake.